giantswarm/apiextensions/README.md

 This is example skeleton for adding new object.

 - Replace `Object` with your object name.
+- Put struct definitions inside a proper package denoted by group and version in file named `object_types.go`.
+Replace `object` with lowercased object name.
 - If you create a new group or version edit the last argument of `generate-groups.sh` call inside `./scripts/gen.sh`.
 It has format `g1:v5 g2:v1 g3:v1`.